Shrivastava-Aditya/Quoter/README.md

 # Quoter
-An experimental project made on django 4.0 to learn how REST API works in django
+An experimental project made on django 4.0 to learn how REST API and authorisation works in django

 ### What it does?
 It keeps a record of all your quotes.